project-chip/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

 6. Use the OTBR web interface to form a new Thread network using the default network settings.
-7. Commission the Matter device into the same Matter network using Node Id 2:
+7. Commission the Matter device into the same Matter network using Node Id 2.
+    The parameter starting with _hex:_ prefix is the Thread network's Active Operational Dataset.
+It can be retrieved from the OTBR in case you have changed the default network settings when forming the network.

          $ ./out/chiptool/chip-tool pairing ble-thread 2 hex:000300000f02081111111122222222051000112233445566778899aabbccddeeff01021234 20202021 3840

-    Note that the parameter starting with _hex:_ prefix is the Thread network's Active Operational Dataset.
-It can be retrieved from the OTBR in case you have changed the default network settings when forming the network.

 8. Initiate the DFU procedure in one of the following ways:

-    -   If you have built the device firmware with `-DCONFIG_CHIP_LIB_SHELL=y` option which enables Matter shell commands, run the following command on the device shell:
+    -   If you have built the device firmware with `-DCONFIG_CHIP_LIB_SHELL=y` option, which enables Matter shell commands, run the following command on the device shell.
+The numeric arguments are Fabic Index, Provider Node Id and Provider Endpoint Id, respectively.

                $ matter ota query 1 1 0

-    -   Otherwise, use chip-tool to send Announce OTA Provider command to the
+    -   Otherwise, use chip-tool to send Announce OTA Provider command to the device.
+Note that Provider Node Id and Provider Endpoint Id are sent in the last two arguments:
-        device:

-               $ ./out/avahi/chip-tool otasoftwareupdaterequestor announce-ota-provider 1 0 0 0 2 0
+               $ ./out/chiptool/chip-tool otasoftwareupdaterequestor announce-ota-provider 1 0 0 0 2 0

         Once the device is made aware of the OTA Provider node, it automatically queries the OTA Provider for a new firmware image.